One family can make all the difference, and Bob Bruder-Mattson is living proof.

 Churches can make a big difference in the life of a child.
 That’s the message Chuck Campbell loves to share as manager of church recruitment and relations.

 An active member of Liberty Church’s pastoral team, he’s been serving his Marietta church for over 20 years in the youth and children’s ministries.
-He and his wife Katrina have two grown children, and have also fostered and provided respite for foster children.
+He and his wife Katrina have two grown children, two grandchildren, and have also fostered and provided respite for foster children.
 When he’s not working, he heads for the Great Outdoors, doing mountain biking, kayaking, hiking, or golf.

 Katrina felt a calling to ministry in her teens and she considers her journey to FaithBridge a blessing from God.